Apart of Me app

 How to get the app |

-You are then welcomed on to a magical island by a guide, who has also experienced death, which has made their life feel dark, scary and confusing.
+You're then welcomed on to a magical island by a guide, who has also experienced death, which has made their life feel dark, scary and confusing.
 The guide then asks you to enter your name, either real or made up, and age.

-- The Rockpool – calming breathing exercise
+- The Rockpool – a calming breathing exercise.

-- The Guides Hut – links to helpful resources and information
+- The Guides Hut – links to helpful resources and information.

-- Quests – a guide to completing exercises in the real world
+- Quests – a guide to completing exercises in the real world.

-- Fireflies – catching fireflies and releasing to learn about different emotions
+- Fireflies – catching and releasing fireflies to learn about different emotions.

-- You can go at your own pace, leaving and returning to the game at anytime.
+You can go at your own pace, leaving and returning to the game at anytime.

 PROS | CONS |